tpryan/GCPQuestCS/intro_project.md

 ## Record Project ID

 **Please *Copy the ID* of the project you created.
 You will need this in the game**
+&nbsp;
 ## Install Game Helper Application
 The game uses an App Engine application to make various progress checks.
 You must install this to progress in the game.

 * Click on Cloud Shell  <open-cloud-shell-button></open-cloud-shell-button>